inflac/Device-Counter/README.md

 ## Setup
 A description will appear in the next few days ^^
+Note to myself.
+Install flask via setup.sh?
+Where in the readme should i speak about what the setup.sh is doing? :)

 To ensure everything is working fine, you can run the following commands as root or with sudo permissions.
 ### Steps needed to do once: